soveda/CastleProcessor/README.md

 # Castle Process

-Fort Processor-inspired experimental card for the Music Thing Modular Workshop Computer.
+Fort Processor-inspired performance card for the Music Thing Modular Workshop Computer.

-Castle Process is currently a playable prototype rather than a finished recreation.
-The present build is centered on a noisy mangling path with external audio mixed into it, plus switch-driven mode changes that already feel useful in performance.
+Castle Process is a noisy chopper, mangler, and low-end pulse generator built around external audio, crude internal square sources, and a momentary performance bend on switch `Down`.

+This is now behaving as a playable performance card, even though it is still an interpretation rather than a strict clone of the original Fort Processor.

 ---

-# Current Status

-Hardware testing so far suggests:
+# What It Does

+Castle Process combines four ideas:

-* external audio input is audible
+* distorted and chopped external audio input
-* the internal noise layer is still too dominant
-* switch `Up` and momentary `Down` both feel good
-* `CV 1` and `CV 2` do not yet make an obvious audible difference
+* crude squarewave internal voice
+* variable chopping between sources
+* a separate bass pulse voice

+The outputs are intentionally split by role:

+* `Audio 1` carries the majority of the chopped external input character
-* the intended bass voice is not yet clearly audible
+* `Audio 2` carries the bass voice plus supporting texture

-So this version should be treated as an in-progress sound engine.

 ---

-# What The Current Build Does
+# Current Behaviour

-At the moment, Castle Process behaves mainly as:

-* a noisy external-audio mangler
+Current hardware testing suggests:

-* a rough chopped texture source
+* external audio is now behaving well as a choppy performance source
-* a switchable performance effect with a useful momentary chaos gesture on switch `Down`
+* switch `Up` and momentary switch `Down` both work well

-The current code is aiming toward a Fort Processor-style structure:

-* distorted input section
-* crude squarewave section
-* variable chopper between sources
-* bass/drone voice

-But those sections are not yet balanced correctly in the audio result.
+* the card feels usable as a live texture/performance effect
+* `Pulse 1` can be used to test and drive the bass voice directly
+* `CV 1` and `CV 2` are still not the main focus of the present build

 ---